epics-modules/measComp/docs/source/measCompMultiFunctionDoc.rst

 Introduction
 ------------

-This is an EPICS__ driver for the multi-function devices from Measurement Computing MeasurementComputing__.
+This is an EPICS_ driver for the multi-function devices from Measurement Computing MeasurementComputing_.
 These multi-function devices support support analog input, temperature input (thermocouple, RTD, thermistor, and semiconductor), analog output, binary I/O, counters, and timers.
 Not all devices have all of these capabilities.

-The driver is written in C++, and consists of a class that inherits from asynPortDriver__, which is part of the EPICS asyn_ module.
+The driver is written in C++, and consists of a class that inherits from asynPortDriver_, which is part of the EPICS asyn_ module.

 The driver is written to be general, so that it can be used with any Measurement Computing multi-function module.
-It uses the introspection capabilities of their UL library to query many of the device features.
+On Windows It uses the introspection capabilities of their UL library to query many of the device features.
 However, there are some features that cannot be queried, so the driver does require small modifications to be be used with a new model.
+On Linux a new class based on the mcBoard base class must also be written for each model.

 Supported models
 ----------------